Chima-Peter/alx-low_level_programming/0x02-functions_nested_loops/README.md

 script 1 Write a program that prints _putchar, followed by a new line.
+Write a function that computes the absolute value of an integer.
 Write a function that prints the alphabet, in lowercase, followed by a new line.
 Write a function that checks for lowercase character.
 Write a function that checks for alphabetic character.